8 Worst Foods for Skin that Dermatologists Avoid

 Fried chicken can, too

 Your taste buds probably love fried foods, but your complexion hates it.
 Even though legal restrictions have drastically reduced the amount of trans fat allowed in foods, the dangerous fats still occur naturally and some added types can still sneak into your food and increase inflammation.
-(Don’t miss the other 9 reasons why your skin is unhappy that go far beyond what you eat.)
+Don’t miss the other reasons fried foods are bad for you (and how to make them healthier).

 Sugar can make skin appear more wrinkled

 Nothing wrong with the occasional treat, but overindulging on anything loaded with sugar can do a number on your skin.
 Why?
 Like all high-glycemic foods, they raise your blood sugar quickly, leading to inflammation and triggering glycation, which may stiffen collagen fibers; that can leave skin less plump and more wrinkled over time, says Dr. Zeichner.
 (Make sure you know the everyday habits that wreck your skin.)